vidispine/hull/hull/README.md

 This Helm library chart is designed to ease building, maintaining and configuring Kubernetes objects in [Helm](https://helm.sh) charts.
 It can be added to any existing Helm chart and used without risk of breaking the Helm charts functionalities, see [adding the HULL library chart to a Helm chart](./doc/setup.md) for more information.

+While the original concept of Helm charts is suited very well to create tailormade configuration packages for applications, this comes at a cost of having to create and maintain a lot of boilerplate templates and mappings for off the shelf recurring use cases as well.
+To make writing and maintainging charts easier and faster - especially for standard use cases - is the aim of this project.
 Essentially, the HULL library chart provides Go Templating functions to create/render Kubernetes objects as YAML.
-Due to the HULL library's extensive usage of Go Templating functions no template files in the `/templates` folder need to be created, adapted and maintained to define the Kubernetes objects.
-Only an object definition in the parent charts `values.yaml`' is required to manage Kubernetes object creation.
-JSON schema validation based on the [Helm JSON validation](https://helm.sh/docs/topics/charts/#schema-files) (via `values.schema.json`) aids in writing Kubernetes API conforming objects for rendering from the beginning.
+Due to the HULL library's extensive usage of Go Templating functions no template files in the `/templates` folder need to be created, adapted and maintained to define Kubernetes objects.
+Only an object definition in the parent charts `values.yaml`' is required to render Kubernetes objects.
+JSON schema validation based on the [Helm JSON validation](https://helm.sh/docs/topics/charts/#schema-files) (via `values.schema.json`) aids in writing Kubernetes API conforming objects right from the beginning when [using an IDE that supports live JSON schema validation](./doc/json_schema_validation.md).

 The HULL library chart idea is partly inspired by the [common]( https://github.com/helm/charts/tree/master/incubator/common) Helm chart concept and for testing